fossabot/virtual_hsm/README.md

 * Audit logging
 * Proper key lifecycle management
 * Protection against side-channel attacks
 * There is no undefined behavior protection.
-For example filename can go out of bounds, easily!
+For example, filename can go out of bounds, easily!